python-poetry/poetry/docs/repositories.md

 {{% warning %}}

-When using sources that distributes large wheels without providing file checksum in file URLs, Poetry will download each candidate wheel at least once in order to generate the checksum.
+When using sources that distribute large wheels without providing file checksum in file URLs, Poetry will download each candidate wheel at least once in order to generate the checksum.
 This can manifest as long dependency resolution times when adding packages from this source.